 Driver's mate in Court for stealing minor

-Omadus, charged with child stealing, had earlier denied the charge.
-However, when he appeared in court again, he changed his plea to guilty.
+Stephen Omadus, charged with child stealing, had earlier denied the charge but changed his plea to guilty when he appeared in court again.

 The Court, presided over by Mrs Abena Oppong Adjin-Doku, remanded him into lawful custody for the Police to produce Omadus’ previous conviction and verify his age.